 Who may apply?

-Preferred provider organizations, payer- and provider-based models, behavior health networks, specialty medical networks (e.g., radiologists, audiologists, dentists, physical therapists, optometrists, long-term care providers, etc.), physician-hospital organizations, chiropractic networks, workers’ compensation networks, and medical transportation providers may apply.
+Preferred provider organizations, payer- and provider-based models, behavioral health networks, specialty medical networks (e.g., radiologists, audiologists, dentists, physical therapists, optometrists, long-term care providers, etc.), physician-hospital organizations, chiropractic networks, workers’ compensation networks, and medical transportation providers may apply.